Culture of Assam

 The culture of Assam is traditionally a hybrid one, developed due to cultural assimilation of different ethno-cultural groups under various political-economic systems in different periods of its history.

 Historical perspective

 The roots of culture in Assam goes back almost five thousand years when the first wave of humans, the Austroasiatic people reached the Brahmaputra valley.
 They mixed with the later immigrant Tibeto-Burman and the Indo-Aryan peoples out there in prehistoric times.
 The last wave of migration was that of the Tai/Shan who later formed the idea of Assamese culture and its identity.
-The Ahoms, later on, brought some more Indo-Aryans like the Assamese Brahmins and Ganaks and Assamese Kayasthas to Assam.
+The Ahoms, later on, brought some more Indo-Aryans like the Assamese Brahmins and Ganaks and Assamese Kayasthas (Kalitas) to Assam.